therob3000/comicpress-manager/readme.txt

   * If you're migrating from another Webcomic hosting solution, or if you prefer to directly transfer your comics into your comics folder, then you can generate posts for all comics that don't already have posts.
 * Delete a comic file and the associated comic post
   * If you need to remove a comic, take care of both the file and the post at the same time to save yourself some time.
 ComicPress Manager plays it safe during this operation, and will not delete a comic if more than one post appears in your comic category for that day (which shouldn't happen anyway with the current version of ComicPress).
+* Change the post dates and comic filenames for any comic you've uploaded
+  * You can use this advanced feature to shift a large number of comics forward or backwards in time.
 * Modify your comicpress-config.php
   * If you're using a comicpress-config.php file, and the permissions are set correctly, you can modify the settings directly from ComicPress manager.